ai-mindset/ai-mindset.github.io/_posts/2024-10-25-TIL-useful-AI-nuggets.md

-# TIL: Useful AI nuggets
+# TIL: Useful AI Nuggets

 ## Introduction
 As I was going through some [CS25: Transformers United V4](https://web.stanford.edu/class/cs25/) lectures from Stanford, I stumbled across some pertinent and useful quotes from guest lecturers.